Judecoin/information/rpc-doc/wallet-rpc.md

 Outputs:

-* *address* - string; The 95-character hex address string of the JUDEcoin-wallet-rpc in session.
+* *address* - string; The 95-character hex address string of the Judecoin-wallet-rpc in session.
 * *addresses* array of addresses informations
   * *address* string; The 95-character hex (sub)address string.
   * *label* string; Label of the (sub)address